-Candace Neal is a licensed mortgage loan officer who takes pride in her strong communication skills and attention to detail.
+Candace Neal takes pride in her strong communication skills and attention to detail.
 She works with borrowers looking to buy their first home, their next home or refinance their current home.
-In addition to the normal conventional, FHA and VA loans, Candace has experience in first-time down payment assistance programs, renovation loans and jumbo loans.
+In addition to the usual conventional, FHA and VA loans, Candace has experience in first-time homebuyer down payment assistance programs, renovation loans and jumbo loans.
 She also works closely with borrowers who are not quite ready to buy and helps get them into a position to qualify for a home loan.

-Candace is a veteran; she served in the United States Air Force.
+Candace is a veteran and served in the United States Air Force.
 She has 2 adult children and a grand-dog.
-When she's not working, Candace enjoys working out, spending time outside hiking and walking on nature paths, riding on the motorcycle with her boyfriend, swimming, and spending time with friends and family.
+When she's not working, she enjoys working out, spending time outside hiking and walking on nature paths, riding on the motorcycle with her fiancé, and spending time with friends and family.

 Candace and her team were very patient and answered all of our questions and requests very quickly.
 Candace ensured all of the paperwork was in order and periodically explained to us the process and next steps, she was always punctual and accurate.
 We truly enjoyed working with her and we will definitely contact her if we need her help in the future.- Evguenia B.